kubernetes/website/content/en/docs/concepts/workloads/controllers/replicaset.md

 You can remove Pods from a ReplicaSet by changing their labels.
-This technique may be used to remove Pods from service for debugging, data recovery, etc. Pods that are removed in this way will be replaced automatically ( assuming that the number of replicas is not also changed).
+This technique may be used to remove Pods from service for debugging, data recovery, etc. Pods that are removed in this way will be replaced automatically ( assuming that the number of replicas has not also changed).

 ### Scaling a ReplicaSet